252318/shell/README.md

 # Fucknetwork
-A shellscript to check network and scan hosts in local.
+A shellscript to check Network status and scan hosts in LAN.

 # Installation
 ````